AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 In addition to the native data columns outlined above, we will also need a set of calculated data fields to enable this analysis, including:

-* **Customer’s first purchase date** which returns a specific user\'s MIN(\`order\`.\`created\_at\`)
+* **Customer’s first purchase date** which returns a specific user's MIN(\`order\`.\`created\_at\`)

 That will then be used to create:

-* **Time between a customer’s registration date and first purchase date**, which returns a specific user\'s time lapsed between registration and 1st purchase date.
+* **Time between a customer’s registration date and first purchase date**, which returns a specific user's time lapsed between registration and 1st purchase date.
 This will be the basis for our metric later.

 Both of these fields need to be created at the user level (i.e. on the \`user\` table), so that the average analysis can be normalized by users (i.e. the denominator in this average calculation will be the count of users).

 This is where MBI steps in!
 You can leverage your MBI data warehouse to create the above columns.
-Simply contact our analyst team and provide us with the specific definition of your new columns and we\'ll create them.
+Simply contact our analyst team and provide us with the specific definition of your new columns and we will create them.
 You can also leverage our [Column Editor](../data-analyst/data-warehouse-mgr/creating-calculated-columns.md).

 It is a best practice to avoid creating these calculated data fields in your database directly as it puts an unnecessary burden on your production servers.